 The Meadow of Love is referred to as a more floral, feminine, and drier absinthe.
 The core six herbs are grand wormwood, anise, fennel, roman wormwood, hyssp, and lemon balm in different proportions than the Walton Waters.
 The seventh herb is violet.
 You can find reviews at the Wormwood Society.
 F. Paul Pacult in the September 2009 issue of Spirits Journal rated MoL "Highly Recommended".

 Check out the Google map!
-There are five retail stores upstate, two in the Hudson region, four stores in Manhattan, and one in Williamsburg that stock my absinthes.
+There are five retail stores upstate, two in the Hudson region, four stores in Manhattan, and a few in Williamsburg that stock my absinthes.
 Some of the finest cocktail and "speakeasy" bars in the city have my absinthes as well.
 And if your bar, restaurant or retail liquor stores doesn't, you should contact Delaware Phoenix and order direct from the source.
 Some geographic restrictions apply.

 This list is not definitive!
 Best to call ahead as well as ask your retailer to special order for you and your bar to carry Delaware Phoenix.
 They'll be able to get it if they order it, though it may take some time.